-§109.1401.
+§ 109.1401.
 General.

-(a) This subchapter establishes fees for each public water system for services provided by the Department to implement the Safe Drinking Water Act, retain primacy and protect the public health and safety.
+(a) This subchapter establishes fees for each public water system for services provided by the Department to implement the act, retain primacy, and protect the public health and safety.

 (b) This subchapter applies to each public water system.